lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 Slide Customization
 -------------------
 To bring up a dialog for the properties of your slides controlling background and shape with :menuselection:`Slide --> Slide Properties`.
 To change the format for a different aspect ratio of projector or print format change the :guilabel:`Format` drop down menu.
 To select a custom width and height change the :guilabel:`Width` or :guilabel:`Height`.
 To switch to a portrait orientation press the :guilabel:`Portrait` button to the right of :guilabel:`Orientation`.
 To add margins to slides enter a margin in the :guilabel:`Left`, :guilabel:`Right`, :guilabel:`Top`, and :guilabel:`Bottom`.
-To change how slides are nubmered change the :guilabel:`Slide numbers` field.
+To change how slides are numbered change the :guilabel:`Slide numbers` field.

 .. image::  slide-properties.png